seekinginfiniteloop/PlainLicenses/docs/licenses/permissive/index.md

 ---
 template: main.html
 title: Plain License Permissive Licenses
-description: Plain License permissive licenses give you the most freedom to use a work.
-We provide simple, clear licenses that allows you to do almost anything with a work.
+description: Plain License permissive licenses let users do almost anything with a work, but they have to give credit to the original author (usually).
 ---

 # Plain Permissive Licenses :nounproject-copyright: :nounproject-open-source: